Siddharth-Gandhi/GraphCodeBERT_translation/README.md

 bash run_training.sh
 ```

-Each of the 2 models (Java2C# and C#2Java) waas trained on 2 A6000 Gpus for 100 epochs which took about 4.2 hours.
+Each of the 2 models (Java2C# and C#2Java) was trained on 2 A6000 Gpus for 100 epochs which took about 4.2 hours.
 The trained models are available in the Google Drive link above.

 ### Replication